Skip to main content

 Mafé (Groundnut Stew)

-Rich peanut butter-based stew with meat (beef, lamb, or chicken), vegetables (sweet potatoes, cabbage, carrots), and tomatoes simmered into thick, creamy sauce.
-Served over rice or tuwo.
-Showcases Niger's groundnut dominance - peanuts provide protein, fat, and distinctive nutty flavor.
-Comfort food popular across West Africa.
+A peanut-butter stew with meat (beef, lamb, or chicken), vegetables like sweet potatoes, cabbage, and carrots, and tomatoes, all simmered down into a thick, creamy sauce.
+It's served over rice or tuwo, and it's about as good an example as any of how much Niger relies on groundnuts, which supply the protein, the fat, and the nutty taste.
+Comfort food eaten across West Africa.

 Tuareg Tea Ceremony